 Note: The publication of Key Matters Discussed is not a substitute for the circulation of minutes of general meeting.

-Application • Applied

-Explanation on application of the practice ••• The Minutes of the 66th AGM (including the questions raised by shareholders and MSWG together with the responses by the Company and outcome of the voting results) are made available to the shareholders at the Company's website at www.sapura-resources.com .

-Explanation for departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Application : Applied Explanation on application of the practice : The Minutes of the 67th AGM and EGM (including the questions raised by shareholders and MSWG together with the responses by the Company and outcome of the voting results) are made available to the shareholders at the Company's website at www.sapura-resources.com .
+Explanation for departure : Large companies or - ×- avived to complete the columns below.
+Non-level companies are encouraged to comp quired to complete the columns below.
+Non-large companies are the columns below.
+Measure : Timeframe :

-Measure

-Timeframe • •